PhysioDyne/ORM-Blog-Page-Backend-API/README.md

 Requirements
 To run this project, the following libraries need to be installed first:

--express: A web framework used to create web applications.
+- express: A web framework used to create web applications.
--dotenv: Used to load environment variables.
+- dotenv: Used to load environment variables.
--multer: Used to upload files.
+- multer: Used to upload files.
--mysql2: Used to perform MySQL database operations.
+- mysql2: Used to perform MySQL database operations.
--nodemon: Used to automatically restart the application.
+- nodemon: Used to automatically restart the application.
--sequelize: Used to perform database operations via ORM (Object-Relational Mapping).
+- sequelize: Used to perform database operations via ORM (Object-Relational Mapping).
--You can install the required libraries using the following command:
+- You can install the required libraries using the following command:
-- Item Zed
-  - Nested Item # indented 2 spaces
-* Item Alt      # alternate bullet syntax